-Objectives and Roles
+Council Objectives and Roles

-- 1. The Council, in accordance with the Act, may provide advice to the Sanctuary Manager regarding the management of the Monitor National Marine Sanctuary, and the Monitor Collection (i.e., Monitor archaeological artifacts, including specimens and material remains and Associated Records), including implementation of the management plan, Curatorial Services Agreement between the NMSP and The Mariners' Museum, and the Programmatic Agreement among the NMSP, The Mariners' Museum, and the Virginia State Historic Preservation Officer, and the Advisory Council on Historic Preservation. - 2.
-The Council shall draw on the expertise of its members and other sources in order to provide advice. - 3.
-Council members shall serve as liaisons between their constituents and/or communities and the Sanctuary, keeping the Sanctuary staff informed of issues and concerns, as well as performing outreach to their respective communities on the Sanctuary's behalf.
+1. The council, in accordance with the Act, may provide advice to the sanctuary superintendent regarding the protection and management of the Monitor National Marine Sanctuary; and the Monitor Collection (i.e., Monitor archaeological artifacts, including specimens and material remains and Associated Records), including implementation of the management plan, Curatorial Services Agreement between the ONMS and The Mariners' Museum; and the Programmatic Agreement among the ONMS, The Mariners' Museum, and the Virginia State Historic Preservation Officer; and the Advisory Council on Historic Preservation.
+The Council may also provide advice to the sanctuary superintendent on exhibit and collection issues related to the USS Monitor or